microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-send-activityfeednotifications.md

 ## Reserved activity types

-- The `systemDefault` activity type is reserved and can't be used in the manifest while declaring [Activities](#activities-update).
-- You can use the `systemDefault` activity type to:
+The `systemDefault` activity type is reserved and can't be used in the manifest while declaring [Activities](#activities-update).
+You can use the `systemDefault` activity type to:

-  - Easily test new scenarios and/or quickly try the activity feed notification APIs without defining activity types in your app's manifest.
+- Easily test new scenarios and/or quickly try the activity feed notification APIs without defining activity types in your app manifest.
-  - For Store apps, it saves time and streamlines the process because you don't need to constantly adjust activity types in your app's manifest.
+- For Store apps, save time and streamline the process because you don't need to constantly adjust activity types in your app manifest.
 The `systemDefault` activity type is ready to use from the get-go.

-- Keep in mind that with the `systemDefault` activity type, you can't:
+Keep in mind that with the `systemDefault` activity type, you can't:

 - Utilize the built-in localization features provided by manifests.
 - Rely on sending customizable notifications with the `systemDefault` activity type.
 Users can turn off all notifications from your app with a toggle in the Microsoft Teams client settings, which can hinder communication between your app and its users.

-- We still recommend templated notifications for recurring and large batches of notifications because they require activity templates in the manifest.
+We still recommend templated notifications for recurring and large batches of notifications because they require activity templates in the manifest.

-- The `systemDefault` reserved activity type remains available, regardless of the activity types listed in your app's manifest.
+The `systemDefault` reserved activity type remains available, regardless of the activity types listed in your app's manifest.

 ## Customize how the notifications alert you